Back to top: Crediting authorship in the unit books

 For each individual listed anywhere in the websites there is a link to a full profile, which gives the full detail of the individual mentioned.

-In a record, only the initials are given, as with jW for James Walker in the page from A15 just mentioned.
+In a segmented page, each entry carries the author’s initials are given, as with for jW for James Walker in J5f74.